FAQs

 I just got married/divorced and/or had a legal name change.
 How do I change the name on my license?

-Will I receive a new renewal card or wall certificate with my new name?
+Will I receive a new renewal card or wall certificate after a name change?

 I did not renew my license in time and now it is inactive.
 How do I renew it?

-If you did not renew your license before the end of the 31 day grace period, you will still be allowed to log in and renew your license.
+You can renew/reactivate your license up to three years after it expired by logging into your License Dashboard and renewing.
 You will be asked an additional question as to whether you have practiced within the state since your medical license expired.
-You may also be asked to supply additional information such as CME documentation.
 You will be required to pay any renewal fees in arrearage.